dchengmdphd/Cheng_Bargmann_Lab_IST-1/README.md

-# Cheng_Bargmann_Lab_IST-1
+Directory for code used in (Cheng et al., 2022, Cell Reports 41, 111685 November 22, 2022).
+See Edit release Cheng_Bargmann_IST-1_v2 for latest version of all codes.
-AWC ASH Axon Data Acquisition Du edit.ijm is for pHluorin analyses.
-SmallArenaTrackingAll_20190609_dc_offsetMax_slim is for GCaMP analyses. chemotaxis_analyses_master is for animal behavior tracking. overlay_chemotaxis_distance_vs_time_behavior_turn is for graphical summary plots of animal behavior tracking.
-Remaining files are for analysis of animal head angles before turning.
+The file “AWC ASH Axon Data Acquisition Du edit.ijm” is for pHluorin analyses; “SmallArenaTrackingAll_20190609_dc_offsetMax_slim.txt” is for GCaMP analyses; “chemotaxis_analyses_master” is for animal behavior tracking; “overlay_chemotaxis_distance_vs_time_behavior_turn” is for graphical summary plots of animal behavior tracking.
+Remaining files are for the analysis of animal head angles before turning.”